Data Science Investigator – Emerging 2022

 - The project must be anchored at a university or other non-profit research institution in Denmark.
 Applicants must, during the project, be employed in Denmark and have their research group based in Denmark.
 Only minor and time-limited affiliations with institutions abroad are exceptionally allowed, as the grant is intended for ‘full-time’ researchers (teaching obligations included) based in Denmark.

 - Recipients of this grant must contribute to data science related courses in the pre-graduate teaching environment at their host institution and/or at other institutions in Denmark.

-Each grant can be up to DKK 10 million, for a period of five years.
+Each grant can be DKK 5-10 million over a period of five years.